Contract Architecture

 PoolManagerManagementPool lifecycle, trading rules, OrderBook deployment

-OrderBookCoreOrder matching, price trees, trade execution
+OrderBookCoreOrder matching and trade execution

 BalanceManagerCoreFund custody, locking, fee collection